The Independent Market Observer

-A note from Brad
+A Word from Chris

 The information on this website is intended for informational/educational purposes only and should not be construed as investment advice, a solicitation, or a recommendation to buy or sell any security or investment product.
 Please contact your financial professional for more information specific to your situation.